-Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is normally set by the valuation officers of the Valuation Office Agency (VOA), an agency of the Inland Revenue.
-The Valuation Office Agency is responsible for maintaining a full list of all rateable values; these values are subject to revaluation every five years in order to reflect the changes in rental values of properties.
+Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value, which is normally set by the Valuation Officers of the Valuation Office Agency (VOA), which is an executive agency of H M Revenues and Customs.
+The VOA compiles and maintains a full list of all rateable properties together with the associated rateable values, which are available on their website at www.voa.gov.uk .

 The council uses the rateable value provided by the Valuation Office Agency (VOA) to work out your business rates bill.
 You can check your rateable value and compare it with others on the VOA website.
 You can also get in touch if you need to let them know of any issues.

 If you wish to appeal against your rateable value you must do so to the Valuation Office Agency.
 Further information on the grounds for making an appeal, and on how to make one, can be found on the Valuation Office Agency website and the Valuation Tribunal Service website.

 You do not have to be represented in discussions about your rateable value or your rates bill.
 If you wish to make an appeal against rateable values you can do it free of charge.
 However if you do wish to be represented you should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.

 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Further information on Business Rates can be found at the Businesslink.

 Remember: You should report changes affecting your Business Rates as soon as possible.

 Do I have to pay if I have an appeal outstanding?